lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/hosts kubernetes/site-create_cluster.yml -e clustername=kubernetes -u centos

-       Note 1: Check note if you use ssh key
+       Note: If you use ssh key add:

+       --private-key key.pub

+       The key must have this access permission     root@Ansible:~# chmod 400 key.pub

 ### Add "edge nodes" to Kubernetes cluster  ###
 Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your servers.